Taron Egerton: 2012–2018: Early work and Kingsman films

-Career progression (2019–present)
+2019–2023: Career expansion

 Egerton starred as singer Elton John in the biographical musical film Rocketman.
 He learned to play the piano for the part and sang live in each take during filming.
 The film was released in 2019, receiving positive reviews, and the actor's portrayal of John earned praise.
 The Washington Posts Ann Hornaday opined that Egerton "exerts a steadying, singularly charismatic force" in the role, while Richard Lawson of Vanity Fair described his portrayal as "nuanced and emotionally intelligent while still loose, carried with verve and agility".
 Egerton won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.
 He also garnered a British Academy Film Award nomination for Best Actor in a Leading Role and a Grammy Award nomination for Best Compilation Soundtrack for Visual Media for his work on the film's soundtrack.
 That same year, Egerton narrated the audiobook version of John's autobiography, Me, and the two performed on stage together several times.